fancypog/python-notes-for-pythonic-habits/README.md

 # Python Coding Conventions and Best Practices

-Notes for Python coding conventions to enhance readability, maintainability, and overall code qualityand.
+Notes for Python coding conventions to enhance readability, maintainability, and overall code quality.
 Examples are in note.py.

-## 1. General naming convention: nake Case
+## 1. Naming Conventions

+### Snake Case
 Python recommends using snake case, where lowercase words are connected by underscores.
 This convention is typically used for naming functions.

+### PascalCase
+For class names

 ## 2. Type Annotations and Function Documentation

 Declare the expected types of input and output.
 Additionally, use docstrings to provide clear documentation for functions.

-## 3. F-strings for concatenation
+## 3. F-strings for Concatenation

 Use f-strings for string interpolation to make string formatting clearer and more concise.
 Do not use '+'.